zzdtravel

 Catacombs of Kom Ash Shuqqafa

-Catacombs of Kom Ash Shuqqafa-November 2024
+Catacombs of Kom Ash Shuqqafa-December 2024

 Discovered accidentally in 1900 when a donkey disappeared through the ground, these catacombs make up the largest-known Roman burial site in Egypt and one of the last major works of construction dedicated to the religion of ancient Egypt.
 Demonstrating Alexandria’s hallmark fusion of Pharaonic and Greek styles, the architects used a Graeco-Roman approach.
 The catacombs consist of three tiers of tombs and chambers cut into bedrock to a depth of 35m (the bottom level is flooded and inaccessible).